-- Number of features as a measure of the complexity of a linear prediction function - General approach to feature selection: - Define a score that balances training error and complexity - Find the subset of features that maximizes the score - The search problem over 2^k feature subsets is hard - Forward selection is often used in practice, but isn't guaranteed to find the best solution - Forward and backward selection do not in general result in the same subset l_2 and l_1 Regularization
+- Number of features as a measure of the complexity of a linear prediction function - General approach to feature selection: - Define a score that balances training error and complexity - Find the subset of features that maximizes the score - Forward & backward selection do not guarantee to find the best solution. - Forward & backward selection do not in general result in the same subset.